Alternate Tuning: Everything You Need To Know

 by Frederik Nielsen, Jun 19, 2019 .
 7 min read

-• Common alternate tunings you should try out
+•First, the common alternate tunings you should try out;

 There are countless hours of education and entertainment here, so prepare to break off contact with your loved ones and postpone that Netflix marathon.